Pingali Venkayya: Design of National Flag

 In 1921, the AICC held its two-day crucial session in Bezawada (now Vijayawada) on March 31 and April 1.
 When Gandhi asked Venkayya to submit a design for the flag at the session, he did it within three hours.
 Venkayya had shown Gandhi a rudimentary design of a flag on a Khadi bunting.
 This first flag was coloured red and green — the red representing Hindus and the green representing Muslims in the country.
-On Gandhi’s suggestion, Venkayya added a white stripe to represent all the other denominations and religions present in the country.
+On Gandhi's suggestion, Venkayya added a white stripe to represent all the other denominations and religions present in the country.
 While the flag was not officially adopted by the AICC, which reordered the stripes and changed the red to orange in 1931, it came to be used across the country.
 Since 1921, Venkayya's flag has been used informally at all Congress meetings.
-The flag was adopted in its present form during a meeting of the Constituent Assembly on July 22, 1947, twenty days before India's Independence.
+The flag was adopted in its present form during a meeting of the Constituent Assembly on 22 July 1947, twenty days before India's Independence.

 Death and legacy

-Venkayya lived humbly according to Gandhian ideologies and died in 1963 in relative poverty.
-Venkayya’s daughter Ghantasala Seetha Mahalakshmi passed away on 21 July 2022 at the age of 100.
+Venkayya lived humbly according to Gandhian ideologies and died in 1963.
+Venkayya's daughter Ghantasala Seetha Mahalakshmi died on 21 July 2022 at the age of 100.

 A postage stamp to commemorate Venkayya and the first flag was issued in 2009.
-Vijayawada station of the All India Radio was named after him in 2014.
+The Vijayawada station of All India Radio was named after him in 2014.
 In 2012, his name was proposed for a posthumous Bharat Ratna though there has been no response from the central government on the proposal.

-In 1992, then Chief Minister of Andhra Pradesh N. T. Rama Rao commissioned a statue of Venkayya – one among the 31 state icons – at Necklace Road in Hyderabad.
+In 1995, then Chief Minister of Andhra Pradesh N. T. Rama Rao commissioned a statue of Venkayya – one among the 31 state icons – at Tank Bund Road in Hyderabad.
 In January 2015, a statue of him was unveiled by the then Urban Development Minister Venkaiah Naidu, in the forelawns of the All India Radio building in Vijayawada.
 Several statues of Venkayya have been built all over Andhra Pradesh.